hamza-alpaslan/ASP.NETCore8.0-ECommerce/README.md

 # E-Commerce Demo Project

+You can access the released version at: https://hamza-alpaslan.com.tr

 1. About the Project
 This is a demo e-commerce project built using ASP.NET Core 8.0 MVC and Entity Framework (Model-First).
 Features: